rsharma1817/webtool/GSoC2020/weekly_reports/FirstEvaluationReport_idea2.md

 11.Subtitles extracted from video with Python-tesseract and stored ![carryover](https://img.shields.io/static/v1?label=&message=carryover&color=yellow)

 #### Challenges and Solutions
+In some cases, ffmpeg is not able to convert video file formats to .mp4, such as in the case of .avi files.
+So the user would have to be notified to upload files of only supported formats, such as .mp4, .mkv, etc.

 #### Tasks postponed to next week
+11.Subtitles extracted from video with Python-tesseract and stored

 #### Observations
+IBM Cloud Speech-to-Text API is taking a very long time to generate the audio transcripts.
+Timestamps returned are in mmm:ss format. not hh:mm:ss format.

 ### Week 04 - (Jun 22 - Jul 1)